 I’ve witnessed amazing sunsets in Yellowstone National Park and my favorite national park in the States, Montana’s Glacier National Park.
 I’ve seen sunsets at the Badlands and Mount Rushmore in South Dakota.
 Sacred sunsets soothe the soul.
 They’re a time for personal reflection.

-Therefore, I present this collection of some of my favorite photos taken with my new Nokia phone.
+Therefore, I present one of of my favorite photos taken with my new Nokia phone.
 My Sony CyberShot passed away after several years of use.
 The Nokia is certainly not a professional grade camera but it serves its purpose and it’s portable.
 Above all, I still use an “old school” photo editor Picasa, which Google retired years ago.

 Paint.net is another handy photo-editing tool I use.
 For advertisements such as sales pages for my e-books, I use Spark Adobe which has special features.
 All of these programs are free though Paint.net accepts donations and Spark has upgrades that one can purchase.

 My loving wife wanted to go parasailing on our trip to Boracay this year.
 Our two nieces and nephew had gone parasailing on our last trip to this tropical paradise in the Philippines.
 Consequently, when we visited Boracay this past February, I wanted my asawa to go.
 She had expressed a desire to try this water sport adventure when she saw how much fun our nieces and nephew previously had.

 Since Chinese tourists were already banned from entering the Philippines because of the COVID-19 crisis, tourism was down in Boracay by 40 %.
 My spouse was going to get a hot stone massage so I wandered the sandy white beaches to see what kind of deal I could get.